Man suspected of stalking, killing homeless people arrested

 The earliest known shooting happened at around 4 a.m. on March 3 in Washington, police said, when a man was wounded in the city’s Northeast section.
 A second man was wounded on March 8, just before 1:30 a.m.

-At 3 a.m. the next day, police and firefighters found a dead man inside a burning tent.
-He initially was thought to have suffered fatal burns, but an autopsy revealed that he had died of multiple stab and gunshot wounds.
+At 3 a.m. the next day, police and firefighters found Holmes dead inside a burning tent.
+He initially was thought to have suffered fatal burns, but an autopsy revealed he had died of multiple stab and gunshot wounds.

 About 90 minutes later, the gunman fatally shot another man in SoHo, police said.

-Note: This story has been corrected to show that two people were killed in the shootings, not three.